Contingencyplana/storybook_archipelago/workspace_registry.md

 ## 🔁 Workspace Usage Guidelines

 - All `portalmap.md` files must use the `id` value from this file as the **first path segment**.
 - Any workspace not listed here is **non-canonical** and must not be referenced in routing.
-- Archived or external workspaces may still be linked, but only with **safeguards** and **resolution layers** in place.
+- Archived or external workspaces:
+  - May still be linked if explicitly marked in `status`.
+  - Must include safeguards and a resolution layer before traversal.

 ---

 ## 📓 Notes

-- This registry is intended to support future tools such as:
+This registry supports:
 - ✅ AI routing agents
 - ✅ Visualization overlays
 - ✅ Cloud-to-local resolution bridges
 - ✅ `orchestration_ai` link validators

-- The file is **machine-readable** and **human-maintainable**.
+The file is **machine-readable** and **human-maintainable**.
-- It should be **updated** whenever a new Visual Studio Code workspace is introduced to the Storybook project family.
+It should be **updated** whenever a new Visual Studio Code workspace is introduced to the Storybook project family.

 > _“Let the registry be a map to recursion, not a lock upon it.”_